FriedrichSal/pdf-crawl/README.md

 # PDF Crawl

-Web service for retrieving list of url form web domain.
+Web service for retrieving list of urls form web domain.
 The urls are classified into PDF and other.

 ## How to use
 Install dependencies with `pipenv install`, then start the service with